sealink/radiant-page_factory-extension/README.md

 Page Factory is meant to address the first point, defining pages.
 Templating and versioning can be achieved with existing extensions and don't need to be reinvented.
 I like the combination of Nested Layouts and File System Resources, but the goal is to create an extension that's agnostic on those matters.

+## Installation

+Radiant 0.9.0 and 0.9.1 require PageFactory 1.0.1 (gem version preferred.)
+For anything higher, please use PageFactory 1.1.0 or higher.

 ## Goals

 I'm using the word "Factory" very deliberately.
 A traditional "content type" is a model that's attached to a page for the page's entire lifespan.
 To some extent, the content type dictates what you can and cannot do with that page.